joelbygger/cmake_proj/cmake_proj.md

 cmake -DASAN=1 ..
 ```

-ASAN can be controlled with additional flags, the list below is by no means complete and only for my convenience:
+ASAN can be controlled with additional flags, see <https://github.com/google/sanitizers/wiki/AddressSanitizerFlags>, the list below is by no means complete and only for my convenience:

 * Common to ASAN, TSAN and MSAN.
   * strict_string_checks=true:full_address_space=true:decorate_proc_maps=true